 - Our Impact

-Undergraduate and Graduate instruction lie at the heart of our department.
-Whether in a large lecture hall, a teaching laboratory, the field or online - our faculty strive to impart their knowledge to a new generation of scientists and professionals working in the life sciences.
+Undergraduate and graduate instruction lie at the heart of our department.
+Whether in a large lecture hall, a teaching laboratory, the field or online - our faculty strive to impart their knowledge to a new generation of life science professionals.
 Subject matters covered by our courses are as diverse and integrative as our faculty and includes introductory level courses as well as highly specialized ones for advanced undergraduates and graduate students.
-We offer two majors (and their corresponding minors), each of which incudes multiple academic tracks to allow students flexibility in designing their particular course of study while maintaining the rigorous academic standards that fuels our national reputation for producing top-notch graduates.
+We offer two majors, each of which incudes multiple academic tracks to allow students flexibility in designing their particular course of study while maintaining the rigorous academic standards that fuels our national reputation for producing top-notch graduates.
+We also offer two undergraduate minors.

 The Biology Major delivers broad, interdisciplinary training which can be used as a foundation for a wide variety of life sciences careers.
 Students can choose to specialize in one of eight transcript-visible options (see below) or select from a wealth of coursework in areas such as evolution, organismal biology and physiology to meet their specific professional interests.
 Biology is a common home for pre-veterinary medicine, as well as pre-medicine and other health professions.
 A Biology minor is also available.